Interested in exploring Labs?

 What is Twitter Developer Labs?

-We have outllined a list of non-technical FAQs on the "About Labs" page that describes the Twitter Developer Labs program.
+We have outlined a list of non-technical FAQs on the "About Labs" page that describes the Twitter Developer Labs program.

-Where should I go if I’m experiencing an error or something unexpected with the Tweets and Users endpoints?
+Where should I go if I’m experiencing an error or something unexpected with a Labs endpoints?